Y-digital-Asia/Y-digital-Asia-website/content/company/shared-knowledge/blog/smartvoices-becomes-part-of-y-digital.md

 ---
 title: Smartvoices becomes part of Y.digital
-summary: With the ambition to remain a leader in this market, AI specialist Y.digital is joining forces with voice agency Smartvoices.
-The strategic combination focuses on the development and implementation of hyper-intelligent conversational agents.
+summary: 'With the ambition to remain a leader in this market, AI specialist Y.digital is joining forces with voice agency Smartvoices. '
 description:
 layout: blog
 featured_image: "/img/upload/2.png"